joshMeise/Calculator/README.md

 Joshua Meise

-This VHDL Calculator project was developed as part of Dartmouth College's CS50 class, Software Design and Implementation.
+This VHDL Calculator project was developed as part of Dartmouth College's ENGS31 class, Digital Electronics.
 The project demonstrates the use of VHDL for implementing a basic calculator with serial communication on an FPGA.